AceHank/Epic-of-Fantasy/README.md

 Inspired from popular fantasy lore, DnD, LotR, Warcraft, Warhammer, SCP, and many more!

-For modders: If you want to use the assets from this mod, you can contact me on Unciv Discord Server!
+For modders: If you want to use the assets from this mod, you can contact me in official Unciv Discord server!
 I opted to remove them from this repository to reduce mod size!

 *This mod uses AI Generated content.